The Top Field, through the Willow Plantation, and The Beech Woods.

 The path through the plantation takes the walker into the southern part of the beech woods.
 Here it joins the main path.

 Straight ahead at this junction is the site of the second Lodge that can be seen on maps as far back as 1849.
 There is little to show of that building these days except for a very low wall in the ground and an artist’s impression of what the Lodge looked like a hundred years ago.
-Kindly donated by Ray Lowe whose father Billy was born in the lodge.

-6 The Dipping Pond and Wetland.
+6. The Dipping Pond and Wetland.

-It was hoped that by excavating in an already wet area, another habitat would be created for water-loving invertebrates, dragonflies, birds, plants, etc and that seems to have been the case.
+It was hoped that by excavating in an already wet area, another habitat would be created for water-loving invertebrates, dragonflies, birds, plants, etc., and that seems to have been the case.

 Still young, this pond has become a wonderful habitat for many creatures that cannot survive on the site without standing water.